section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 status: publish
 published: true
 url: /engineering-education/nginx-reverse-proxy/
-title: Deploying Multiple Applications to VM with NGINX as a Reverse Proxy
+title: Deploying Multiple Applications to VMs with NGINX as a Reverse Proxy
 description: Introduction to the NGINX web server that can be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 author: harish-ramesh-babu
-date: 2020-10-12T00:00:00-10:00
+date: 2020-10-14T00:00:00-13:00
 topics: []
 excerpt_separator: <!--more-->
 images: